coach1988/PiOS-KernelBuilder/README.md

 ## How it works & what it does
-This is a simple *Debian Bullseye (Slim)* based docker container with added packages required to build *32- and 64-bit PiOS kernels*.
+This is a simple *Debian Bullseye (Slim)* based docker container with added packages required to cross-compile *32- and 64-bit PiOS kernels*.
 It starts a simple script (`entryPoint.sh`), which calls an externally mounted main script (to avoid rebuilds for every change to the script).
 This main script parses variables from `.env` files or environment and executes:
   - `git clone / pull`
   - `git reset --hard` (if commit hash was given)
   - `make clean`